jlperona/bart-passenger-heatmap/README.md

 The Shiny application does the following:

 1. Load the preparsed data.
-2. Aggregate the data for each edge.
-3. Load the station and track GIS data.
+2. Load the station and track GIS data.
+3. Render the base map, the stations, and the sidebar.
-4. Render the station and tracks using `leaflet`.
+4. Render the tracks when the app is loaded and when the update button is pressed.
+	1. Validate the user's selections for the date-time.
+	2. Subset the preparsed data by the date-time.
+	3. Aggregate the data for each edge.
-5. Colors the tracks based on how many passengers traveled on that edge.
+	4. Color each track based on how many passengers traveled on that edge.

-In the future, I'll get the sidebar to work, which will subset the data based on the desired date-time combination.
-Then, it will re-render the track colorings when the update button is pressed.
-This requires using Shiny's reactives, which I admittedly don't understand fully right now.
+	5. Create a popup containing exactly how many passengers traveled on that edge.

 ## Resources Used

 I used a variety of resources to create this application.

+### Starting Out

 [This blog post on DataScience.com](https://www.datascience.com/blog/beginners-guide-to-shiny-and-leaflet-for-interactive-mapping) was amazing for getting off the ground with mapping data using `leaflet` and Shiny together.
 If you're looking to get started doing something like this, I highly recommend going through that tutorial and modifying it to suit your needs.